magpylib/magpylib/docs/_pages/gallery/gallery_tutorial_custom.md

 (gallery-tutorial-custom)=

-# Working with CustomSource
+# CustomSource Class

 ## Simple example

 **User-defined source objects** are easily realized with the `CustomSource` class.
 Such a custom source object is provided with a user-defined field computation function, that is stored in the attribute `field_func` and is used when `getB` and `getH` are called.
 Similar to core functions, `field_func` must have the two positional arguments `field` (can be `'B'` or `'H'`) and `observers` (must accept ndarrays of shape (n,3)), and return the respective fields in units of mT and kA/m in the same shape.
-Details on working with custom sources are given in {ref}`examples-custom-source-objects`.

 ```{code-cell} ipython3
 import numpy as np